 There is a lot of confusion these days about whether or not Facebook shares the detail about a friend or even visitor who see someone’s profile.
 The problem becomes serious with malicious apps and software claiming they can use the Facebook API to collect data about your profile visits and things like that.

 The truth is this, Facebook does not provide any information about who has visited your profile.
 It’s one of their terms and everyone agreed to that before creating an account.

-Facebook as a social network uses your data for their own benefit.
+Facebook as a social network uses your data for its own benefit.
 For example, Facebook generates millions of dollars in ad revenue by showing the right advertisement to the right people interested in them.
-So, when you add an interest to your profile, the website will use that data to filter their huge database of advertisement and who the relevant ads you might click on.
+So, when you add interest to your profile, the website will use that data to filter their huge database of advertisement and who the relevant ads you might click on.